support@meisterdrucke.com · 0043 4257 29415

 Nonclassified artists

 Bacchus Transforms the Pirates into Dolphins by Jean Boulanger.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 17th century · bacchus · mythological figure · mythology · dolphin · animal · decoration · flower · fresco · painting · fruit · food · italy · europe · metamorphose · transformation · palace · pirate · garland · · Palazzo Ducale, Gallerie Estensi, Sassuolo, Emilia Romagna, Italy / Bridgeman Images